 We get your information:

-- by talking with you over the phone or face to face
+- by talking with you by phone, video call or chat

 - from records on our case management system - if you've got advice from us before